 - signal

-I pressed some buttons on the remote and recorded the signal with the scope.
+I pressed some buttons on the remote and recorded the resulting waveform with the scope.
 An example is shown in the screenshot:

 When carrier is present, signal goes from +5 V to 0 V. Notice 9 ms carrier, then 4.5 ms silence - this indicates NEC IR protocol.